flyteorg/flytectl/docs/source/gen/flytectl_create_execution.rst

 	 version: "v2"

-The generated file can be modified to change the input values.
+The generated spec file can be modified to change the input values, as shown below:

 .. code-block:: yaml